jaimetur/PhotoMigrator/help/04-google-takeout.md

     - 🕒 Update Creation Time
   - 4.3. ➡️ <span style="color:grey">Copy/Move files to Output folder manually.
          `(default=disabled.
 It is automatically enabled if detect that Step 4.2 has been skipped)`</span>
-  - 4.4. 🧩 Capture album JSON sidecars for deferred orphan-membership recovery.
-PhotoMigrator preserves each relevant sidecar's exact title, `photoTakenTime`, and `creationTime` before GPTH can remove source JSON files.
-The actual recovery runs after the final `ALL_PHOTOS` folder structure is created during post-processing.

 #### 5. 🔢 Calculate statistics of your Final processed Media Library